zalando/opentracing-toolbox/README.md

 ## Origin

 This library historically originates from a closed-source implementation called *Flow-ID*.
-The goal was to create a clean open source version in which we could get rid of all the drawbacks of the old implementation, e.g. strong-coupling to internal libraries, single hard-coded header and limited testability.
+The goal was to create a clean open source version in which we could get rid of all the drawbacks of the old implementation, e.g. strong-coupling to internal libraries and limited testability.

 ## Features